Global Affairs

 Senior Requirement

 In the fall term of the senior year, majors must complete a capstone project in GLBL 499.
 Small groups of students are each assigned to a policy task force in which they apply their academic training in the social sciences to a specific problem relevant to global affairs.
-Each task force presents its findings and recommendations to a real-world client such as a government agency, a nongovernmental organization or nonprofit group, or a private-sector organization in the United States or abroad.
+Each task force presents its findings and recommendations to a real-world partner such as a government agency, a nongovernmental organization or nonprofit group, or a private-sector organization in the United States or abroad.

 Advising and Application to the Major